30 Things to do After Installing Ubuntu 18.04/20.04 LTS

 9. Reduce SSD Writes

-There are two things that are necessary for good performance and a longer lifespan of an SSD drive.
+Two things are necessary for good performance and a longer lifespan of an SSD drive.
 The first thing is Trim and the second is to reduce write cycles.

 However, the write to SSD cycles is not reduced by default.
-But, there is an option to unable very easy.
+But, there is an option to enable it.

 Find your SSD partitions, likely it is the partition that has sda in its name.
 Find the right partitions based on their size.
 And add